khaledh/khaledh.github.io/docs/osdev/21-elf-loader-p1.md

 # ELF Loader (Part 1)

 So far we used a flat binary format for our user task.
 But it's becoming more difficult as we have to manually specify the layout of the binary using a linker script, and arrange the sections in a fixed way so that the kernel can load them, apply relocations, and jump to the entry point.
 We also haven't told the kernel what sections should be marked as read-only, read-write, and/or executable.
 This is where the ELF format comes in.

 ELF is a self-describing format that contains all the information needed to load and run a program.
-Although implementing an ELF loader is more complex than a flat binary loader, it's more flexible and and will save us a lot of time in the long run.
+Although implementing an ELF loader is more complex than a flat binary loader, it's more flexible and will save us a lot of time in the long run.
 Let's go ahead and implement an ELF loader.

 ## ELF Format

 ELF files contain executable code and data, as well as metadata about the file so that the loader can load the file into memory and run it.
 The parts of the ELF format that are relevant to us are:

 **ELF Header**
 : Contains metadata about the file, such as the target architecture, the entry point, and the offsets of the other sections.

 **Program Header Table**
 : Contains a list of segments to be loaded into memory.
 Each segment can contain one or more sections.

 **Section Header Table**
 : Contains a list of sections, which are used for debugging and linking.